From BR Bullpen

 Tabata started 2009 slowly due to a hamstring injury.
 He picked up his pace as time progressed and finishing with batting lines of .303/.370/.404 in 61 games for Altoona and .276/.333/.410 in 32 contests for the Indianapolis Indians.
 Baseball America rated him the EL's #15 prospect (between Mark Rzepczynski and Scott Sizemore) and at #13 in the International League (between Fernando Martinez and Drew Stubbs).

 José began 2010 back with Indianapolis and hit .308/.373/.424 with 42 runs in 53 games.
 In just a third of the season, he had set a new career high with 25 steals (in 31 tries).
 He was then called up to the majors alongside teammate and fellow prospect Brad Lincoln.
 Tabata was immediately inserted as the new leadoff hitter and left fielder, moving Lastings Milledge to right, Garrett Jones from RF to 1B and first baseman Jeff Clement to the minors.
 Tabata hit .225/.295/.375 in his first 10 games in the bigs, then got going with the bat.
-He ended up with a .299 batting average, coupled with 21 doubles and 19 steals in 102 games.
+He ended up with a .299/.346/.400 batting line, coupled with 21 doubles and 19 steals (in 26 tries) in 102 games.
+He had a 103 OPS+ and fielded .995.

 - 2008 Yankees Media Guide